Understanding and Managing Common Dietary Restrictions: A Guide to Food Limitations

 What are the 10 most common food allergies?

-The 10 most common food allergies can be attributed to eight foods.
+Eight foods are responsible for the 10 most common food allergies.
 Major food allergens include milk, eggs, peanuts, tree nuts, fish, shellfish, soy, and wheat.

 How do you manage food allergies?

-It’s important to identify and avoid allergenic foods to manage food allergies and always be prepared for emergencies by carrying an epinephrine auto-injector.
+To manage food allergies, it’s important to identify and avoid allergenic foods.
+Also, always be prepared for emergencies by carrying an epinephrine auto-injector.

 Summary